MC4713/markdowns/Soccer Launch Speed.md

 <p><strong>Procedure</strong>:</p>
 <ul>
 <li>
-<p>Two pre-trained machine learning models have been prepared using the  <strong>Random Forest (RF)</strong> and  <strong>XGBoost (XGB)</strong> model architectures, which are both ensemble learning methods and use aggregated decision trees to optimise the performance.</p>
+<p>Two pre-trained machine learning models have been prepared using   <strong>Random Forest (RF)</strong> and  <strong>XGBoost (XGB)</strong> model architectures, which are both ensemble learning methods and use aggregated decision trees to optimise the performance.</p>
 </li>
 <li>
 <p>However XGBoost requires considerably more data for accurate estimation, and as of yet the random forest model is more robust against overfitting with sparse data and has been used thus far.</p>